 Visualisation and analysis of marine magnetic data

-This webinar describes how global consultants and marine surveyors use Geosoft software to easily work with and manage the rapidly expanding volume of geophysical surveys aimed at detecting unexploded ordnance (UXO), buried utilities, and other seabed contamination.
+This webinar describes how and why global consultants and marine surveyors use Geosoft software to easily work with and manage the rapidly expanding volume of geophysical surveys aimed at detecting unexploded ordnance (UXO), buried utilities, and other seabed contamination.
 Geosoft's UXO Marine package provides a comprehensive workflow and tools to process, detect, and analyze marine magnetic data for effective site investigation surveys.

 Marine surveyors working with individual sensors and multi-sensor magnetometer arrays, as well as horizontal and vertical gradiometers, can use UXO Marine to rapidly and reliably convert high volumes of magnetic data into accurate target detection, mapping, and analysis.
 This webinar covers:

 - The application of Geosoft software for marine geophysics